Annielytix/adbcicd/README.md

  ![alt text](./readme_images/verify_ado_build_pipe_post_pub_cov_add.png)

-12. The First Azure CLI Task will be used to configure the agent environment and make sure that the required packages are installed to execute the rest of the pipeline.
+12. The First Azure CLI Task will be used to configure the agent environment and make sure that the required packages are installed to execute the rest of the stage.
 Provide the task with a descriptive name, Select the appropriate Azure Subscription, set the Script Location to “Inline Script” and add the flowing to the inline script window: pip3 install -U setuptools python3 -m install --upgrade pip pip3 install --upgrade azureml-sdk[notebooks]